Where You'll Find Me

 Where You'll Find Me is the second studio album by Australian country singer-songwriter James Johnston.
 The album was announced on 15 August 2025, and released on 24 October 2025 via Warner Music Australia.

 Johnston made the album with mentor Morgan Evans and producer Jared Adlam.
 Johnston said, "It's rare you find people that are really aligned with you.
 I just got to hang out with my buddies and it's by far the most fun I've ever had making music."

 The album was supported by an Australian tour in October and November 2025.

+At the 2026 Country Music Awards of Australia, it won Top Selling Album of the Year.

 Reception

 The Note said "the album is 16 tracks of upbeat country pop".